Model T3-1 (Three-seater Tourer)

-Nickname: «Faux Trčfle"
+Nickname: «Faux Trèfle»

 The model T3-1 was based on the type C3 chassis with a wheelbase of 2.35m.

-The running board from aluminium is 170x980mm.
+The running board of aluminium is 170x980mm.

-The pivot point is in the lower third of the column.
+The pivot point is in the lower third of the frame.

 Production time range from October 1923 until September 1924

-|Black enamel||mudguards, frame cover, rims, windscreenframe, windscreen-holders, license plate cover, cover rail, luggage rack.|
+|Black enamel||wings, frame cover, rims, windscreen frame, windscreen-holders, license plate cover, cover rail, luggage rack.|

-|Red, blue or brown (havane)||bodywork, bonnet|
+|Red, blue or brown (havane)||bodywork, bonnet.|

-|Black skai||seats, seatrests, side panels, pockets.|
+|Red, black and brown leatherette||seats, seatrests, side panels, pockets.|

-|Nickel plated||radiator shell, lamp rims, lamp connecting rod, steering column, fuel tank cover, decoration rail behind bonnet, bonnet locks.|
+|Nickel plated||Radiator grille, headlamp rims, lamps connecting rod, steering column, fuel tank cover, trim behind bonnet, bonnet locks.|

 The asymmetric rims developed by MICHELIN (Bibendum, 12x45) were never originally fitted.
 They became available in 1927 and in subsequent years, they have replaced the beaded rims of the vehicles still in use [L308].
 MICHELIN's beaded edge tyres were offered in the MICHELIN catalogue until 1945 [L429, L430].